 The year that Judy and Bob bought their house, their first grandson Sam was born.
 To mark this wonderful event, they planted a Red Maple tree in their yard.
 Sam now attends Berklee College of Music as a promising jazz musician.
 Little did Judy and Bob know at the time that they would end up planting six more trees to celebrate their grandchildren’s births.
 A Hydrangea tree was planted for Madeleine; Phoebe’s was an Ornamental Cherry, and Cheka’s tree was a Dwarf Blue Spruce.
-They planted a Viburnam for Griffin.
-The Virburnam grew very quietly.
+They planted a Viburnum for Griffin.
+The Virburnum grew very quietly.
 By the third year, it sported a single beautiful white blossom.
 In 2019, after fourteen years, it was covered with gorgeous blossoms.
 A Magnolia was planted for Lu, and Agatha’s was a River Birch.
 Beside the newly planted tree, they would place a rock with the newborn grandchild’s name.
 They would often take pictures of the growing grandchildren beside their growing tree until they couldn’t fit both in the picture.

 As they prepared to sell their house, they learned that a new septic system had to be installed.
 They watched as two of their cherished trees were demolished to make room for the installation.
 Maybe you, as I did, experienced a cringe of horror when you heard about the lost trees.
 Of course, our reaction is minor compared to how Judy and Bob must have felt.
 Ever the optimist, Judy was proud to report that five of their trees are still standing.
 They still have all those pictures, their rock mementos and their beloved grandchildren.